 - Episodes: 366

-Ichigo Kurosaki is a high schooler who lives in Karakura town.
-He has been able to see ghosts and hollows since he was a child.
+The story follows Ichigo Kurosaki, a high schooler who has been able to see ghosts and hollows since he was a child.
+After an unexpected encounter with a Soul Reaper, he becomes one himself and gains the power to protect his town from hollows.

-More than 300 episodes of action-packed scenes, cool abilities, protagonists who risk their lives for the sake of others, and fillers that piss you off.
+With over 300 episodes, Bleach is packed with action scenes, cool abilities, and protagonists who are willing to risk their lives for the sake of others.

 2. One Piece